 The mechanism of iodine’s anticancer effect has not yet been clearly understood.
 However, its roles as an antioxidant and a potent agent for promoting differentiation and apoptosis have been considered possible mechanisms.
 Iodine supplementation in women of reproductive age reduces the incidence of fibrocystic breast cancer.
 In cases of an ongoing malignancy, iodine supplementation might also reduce the pain and other symptoms of fibrocystic breast cancer.

 Iodine, as a micronutrient, plays a significant role in overall body physiology and functioning.
 Its biological importance to the thyroid glands and the immune system makes it an important nutrient for responsible supplementation in humans.
 Adequate intake levels are especially important in pregnant women, lactating mothers, and infants.
-The neurological damages iodine deficiency cases in infancy and fetal life stages are irreversible.
+The neurological damages iodine deficiency cases in infancy and foetal life stages are irreversible.
 You should be deliberate with your iodine intake levels to avoid the common clinical implications of iodine deficiency.